hamadbd/IVRv1/README.md

 - Server-side validation of user input
 - PostgreSQL database for storing user and recording data
 - Basic logging and error handling
+- Login functionality for users created by the admin
+- Viewing and playing saved recordings in a table

 ## Project Structure